 The purpose of this request is to seek a variation to Clause 4.3 (Height of Buildings) of the Hornsby Local Environmental Plan 2013.
-The proposal involves the construction of an additional eight (8) industrial units within an existing complex with associated car parking.
-The proposed works will result in a portion of the new building works along the southern façade of the building to exceed the maximum height control prescribed under the LEP.
+The proposal involves the construction of additions to the existing dwelling house on the site.
+Due to the steep slope of the land, the proposed works will result in a portion of the new building works along the western elevation of the building to exceed the maximum height control prescribed under the LEP.